-USP <665> and BPOG extractables and leachables studies for plastic bioprocessing bags or plastic single-use systems (SUS) that help you to assess and control risks due to leachables from SUS components
+Extractables and leachables studies of plastic bioprocessing single-use systems (SUS) that help you to assess and control risks due to leachables from SUS components

-Risk-based USP<665> testing or BPOG extractables and leachables (E&L) studies of plastic single-use bioprocessing systems, help to ensure safe, effective, and high-quality biopharmaceutical drug or vaccines manufacturing.
+Risk-based extractables and leachables (E&L) studies of plastic single-use bioprocessing systems help to ensure safe, effective, and high-quality biopharmaceutical drug or vaccines manufacturing.
+There are a range of guidance documents that are relevant including the USP <665>/<1665>, Biophorum Operations Group and others.
+Navigating this guidance can be challenging, and suitable extractables and leachables programs are complex.

-The updated drafts of the USP <665> standard and <1665> guidance for single-use technology (SUT) users cover plastic components and systems used to manufacture pharmaceutical drug products and biopharmaceutical drug substances and products.
+The updated USP <665> and <1665> chapters cover single-use plastic components and systems used to manufacture pharmaceutical drug products and biopharmaceuticals.
 The USP 665 chapter defines as an enforceable requirement, whereas chapter USP <1665> contains guidance on risk assessment approaches and how to implement this chapter beginning with an initial assessment and a risk assessment.
 This risk assessment considers the available data and interaction risk of all materials involved with use of a Risk Assessment Matrix.
-Both USP <665> and <1665> chapters are currently under revision with an anticipated publication date of May 2026 but are expected to become key documents.
+Both USP <665> and <1665> chapters were officially approved in 2024 but will become effective from 2026.
+Whilst this does give stakeholder some time to prepare, it is important to take steps to implement these chapters now in order to be ready for this deadline.

 Evaluation of Extractables from Bioprocessing Bags, Tubing, Valves and more